oracle-livelabs/converged/obaas/microtx/microtx.md

 1. That thing

   TODO how.

 ## Task 4: Create the basic structure of the Deposit service

 The Deposit service will process deposits into bank accounts.
 In this task, you will create the basic structure for this service and learn about the endpoints required for an LRA participant, what HTTP Methods they process, the annotations used to define them and so on.
 You will implement the actual business logic in a later task.

-1. Create the Deposit service and skaffold methods
+1. Create the Deposit service and scaffold methods

    Create a new directory in `src/main/java/com/example/accounts` called `services` and in that directory create a new Java file called `DepositService.java`.
 This will be a Spring Boot component where you will implement the deposit operations.
 Since the LRA library we are using only works with JAX-RS, you will be using JAX-RS annotations in this service, as opposed to the Spring Boot "web" REST annotations that you used in the previous lab.
 You can mix and match these styles in a single Spring Boot microservice application.